 The property has over 23 species of ferns, many beautiful tropical flowers and is home to a variety of birds including Jamaica’s endemic black- and yellow-billed parrots.
 Reach Falls was made popular by the movies ‘Cocktails’ (starring Tom Cruise) and the remake of ‘Lord of the Flies’, but perhaps more recently by the INSIDER viral video of a section dubbed the Rabbit Hole.
 With that said, let’s talk about:

+Reach Falls is located in Manchioneal, a community in eastern Portland.
 Reach Falls is best approached via the parish of St. Thomas if you’re travelling from Kingston, and you’ll reach the left turn-off to the waterfall from the main road after about two hours of driving.
 It’s impossible to miss the correct turn because there’s a sign and several men next to it trying to solicit customers to experience the “locals’ side” of the waterfall.
 Several years ago the Urban Development Corporation (UDC), a government organization, acquired and commercialized Reach Falls, the same company which operates the Green Grotto Caves and Dunn’s River Falls in St. Ann at a world-class and award-winning standard.
 However, UDC wasn’t able to claim the entire property since it would interfere with the livelihood of the Manchioneal residents who depend on the river for water and also traverse it to and from their farming plots.
 Thus, a large portion of the river and falls are still controlled by the residents, and they’ll be ready to try and win over visitors.
 Don’t be daunted by this, however.
 I was told by friends that this side of the river has the better experience, and especially given that I reached too close to closing time on my way back from Boston Beach, I didn’t have much of a choice anyway.
 I’ll get into more of that shortly, as well as why I personally recommend the local experience over the commercialized part (but both are great!).

 The commercialized part costs JM$500 and $250 for locals, and US$10 and $5 for foreigners, adult and child prices respectively.
 The local side is more variable in price, as you’ll have to negotiate well to get a fair price.
 We paid $500 each, but also ended up adding a tip as our guide was very committed to ensuring my partner and I got the best experience of the river despite arriving near to closing time.
 It’s a judgement call I’m glad we made as we actually ended up experiencing the entire river and having it to ourselves.